gogins/csound-wasm/README.md

 ## Examples

-There minimal working examples in the release zip file.
+There are some working examples in the release zip file.
 In the directory where you have unzipped the release, execute:

 ```
 python3 -m http.server